Shallow Copy & Deep Copy in Python (6)

 Enter fullscreen mode Exit fullscreen mode

-deepcopy() can do deep copy as shown below:
+deepcopy() does deep copy as shown below:

 *Memos: